 - 1 tablespoon coriander leaves

-- 1/4 cup raw peanuts
+- ¼ cup raw peanuts shelled

-- Pour the fried condiments and their oil into the rice along with half the lemon juice, mix well but gently, into the rice till the yellow of the turmeric covers every grain and there are no lumps or grains of white rice.Taste for salt and for tanginess, adding more salt or more lemon juice as required.
+- Pour the tempering with the oil into the rice along with half the lemon juice.
+Mix well but gently, into the rice till the yellow of the turmeric covers every grain and there are no lumps or grains of white rice.Taste for salt and for tanginess, adding more salt or more lemon juice as required.
 The taste of the lemon should be dominant.

-- Roughly Crush (without powdering it) half the fried peanuts with a pestle and mix into the prepared rice.Transfer the lemon rice to a serving bowl and garnish with the remaining peanuts and with coriander leaves.
+- Roughly Crush (without powdering it) half the fried peanuts with a pestle and mix into the prepared rice.Transfer the lemon rice to a serving bowl and garnish with the remaining fried peanuts and with coriander leaves.

 - Serve with roasted or fried South Indian appalam, or pappad or with chips.
 Fried potatoes, sliced into small cubes makes a great accompaniment.

 - The lemon rice may be served hot or after several hours.
 It can serve well as a packed lunch for school or office or for a train or car journey.